adobe/helix-cli/test/integration/README.md

 ## The Original Soupdemo

-You can use arbitrary content sources for your strains, so this is the original Soupdemo, served from `@trieloff`'s GitHub repo, access ible under `lars.primordialsoup.life`
+You can use arbitrary content sources for your strains, so this is the original Soupdemo, served from `@trieloff`'s GitHub repo, accessible under `lars.primordialsoup.life`

 ```yaml
 - strain: